On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

-we see, that predictions~(\ref{ak1}, \ref{ak2}) are deeply inside boundaries of limitations~(\ref{eq:CMS2}).
-Of course the second solution~(\ref{ak2}) gives a negligible small value, whereas the first one~(\ref{ak1}) for a possibility of its checking needs five orders of magnitude of an improvement of the precision.
-It seems, that such precision can be hardly achieved even at the upgraded LHC.
+also do not contradict estimates~(\ref{ak1}, \ref{ak2}).
+Of course, the second solution~(\ref{ak2}) gives a negligible small value, whereas the first one~(\ref{ak1}) for a possibility of its checking needs further essential improvement of the precision.